FDR Control for Online Anomaly Detection: Local control of FDR with Empirical -values

 The goal here is to describe a strategy achieving the desired FDR control for a time series of length $m$ when using empirical $p$-values.
 A motivating example is first introduced for emphasizing the issue in Section~\ref{sec:motiv-example}.
-Then a theoretical understanding is provided along Section \ref{sec:FDRemp} which results in a new solution which applies to independent empirical $p$-values.
-An extension is then discussed to the non-independent setup in Section~\ref{sec:extniid}.
-Finally experimental results are reported in Section~\ref{subsec:emprslt} to (empirically) assess the validity of our previous theoretical conclusions.
+Then a theoretical understanding is provided along Section~\ref{sec:FDRemp} which results in a new solution which applies to independent empirical $p$-values.
+An extension to some dependency setups is then discussed in Section~\ref{sec:extniid}.